-High Potential has been developing new psychometrics ever since, including of Motivation, Resilience, Engagement, Adaptation Strategies, and other measures.
+High Potential has been developing new psychometrics ever since, including: Motivation, Resilience, Engagement, Adaptation Strategies, Dark Side Personality styles and more.
 Check out what's currently available to try on our website in the Tests section.

 The HPTI assesses potential along six key personality traits: